 Sunrise Boat Ride

 A visit to Varanasi is not complete without watching the sunrise from a boat on the River Ganges.
-Head out at 5am and walk to the Assighat while the city is sleeping, everything will be closed baring one or two chai stalls.
-Varanasi seems a very different place at 5am, one is really able to feel the spiritual essence of the city as you wander the empty streets.
-Arrive at the Assighat no later than 5.30am and haggle with a few of the boat operators, be sure not to pay more than 100Rs per person.
+Head out at 5am and walk to the Assighat while the city is sleeping.
+Everything will be closed baring one or two chai stalls.
+Varanasi seems a very different place at 5am, and one is really able to feel the spiritual essence of the city as you wander the empty streets.
+Arrive at the Assighat no later than 5.30am and haggle with a few of the boat operators.
+Be sure not to pay more than 100Rs per person.

-There is an early morning ritual that takes place every morning with local children chanting as well as monks performing with fire, this is a blessing to the Mother Ganges as she breathes life into India.
+There is an early morning ritual that takes place every morning with local children chanting and monks performing with fire.
+This is a blessing to the Mother Ganges as she breathes life into India.
 Head out on the boat and watch the magnificent sunrise over the Ganges.
-As you pass each Ghat take in the culture and watch different rituals of holy baths as well as people carrying out their daily routines.
+As you pass each Ghat, take in the culture and watch different rituals of holy baths as well as people carrying out their daily routines.

-Once you return to the Assighat a large crowd of seated people will have formed all facing a stage, this is a daily yoga class which is free for everyone in an effort to encourage yoga in the community.
+Once you return to the Assighat, a large crowd of seated people will have formed, all of them facing a stage.
+This is a daily yoga class which is free for everyone in an effort to encourage yoga in the community.
 Watch or take part, you will be welcomed.
-The highlight is the laughing exercise in which everyone holds their hands over their heads and laughs, the laughter is indeed infectious.
+The highlight is the laughing exercise in which everyone holds their hands over their heads and laughs.
+The laughter is indeed infectious.

 Explore the bazaars

-Walk from the Assighat towards the bringing ghat through the narrow streets filled with interesting sights on every turn.
-The streets are lined with shops offering wonders from clothing to instruments, a fine opportunity to interact with locals and practice your haggling skills.
-The streets are also littered with cows, dogs and goats which make exploring all the more interesting.
-You will find brightly dressed Yogis and Babas sitting around who can offer insight into the spiritual side of Varanasi although they may ask for money in exchange for imparting their knowledge.
+You will find brightly dressed Yogis and Babas sitting around, and they can offer insight into the spiritual side of Varanasi although they may ask for money in exchange for imparting their knowledge.
 Street vendors and performers complete the experience which will leave you feeling enchanted.
-Don’t forget to stop from time to time just to soak up the environment, you are sure to see things unaccounted in this article.
+Don’t forget to stop from time to time just to soak up the environment, you are sure to see things unaccounted for in this article.

 The Burning Ghat

-After working your way through the narrow passages and many ghats you will eventually reach the burning ghat.
-The burning ghat is the focal point of Varanasi and the reason behind it’s spirituality.
-It is the point at which all Hindu’s return to in order to end the cycle of reincarnation after passing.
+After working your way through the narrow passages and many ghats, you will eventually reach the Burning Ghat.
+The Burning Ghat is the focal point of Varanasi and the reason behind its spirituality.
+It is the point to which all Hindus return in order to end the cycle of reincarnation after passing.
 It is believed in the Hindu faith that one will be in a continuous cycle of reincarnation until the body is laid to rest in the Ganges.
 The burning ghat is a literal name as it is where the cremation of the followers of the Hindu religion takes place.
 Obviously not a particularly pleasant experience but a mind broadening one.

-Local people will act as guides for tourists in exchange for a small amount of rupees, it is well worth doing this as it is important to learn about the process rather than just looking at burning bodies, but beware of scams.
-There are two stages to the burning ghat, the internal fire and the cremation.
+Local people will act as guides for tourists in exchange for a small amount of rupees, and it is well worth doing this as it is important to learn about the process rather than just looking at burning bodies.
+However, do beware of scams.
+There are two stages to the Burning Ghat, the internal fire and the cremation.
 The internal fire is on the lower floor, it has been burning for centuries and is where the oldest son of the deceased will come to light a torch.
-Once this happens the family will light the fire on the above floor in order to cremate their relative.
-The remains will be scattered in the Ganges and it is believed the soul will be returned to Brahma.
+Once this happens, the family will light the fire on the above floor in order to cremate their relative.
+The remains will be scattered in the Ganges, and it is believed the soul will be returned to Brahma.
 You cannot visit Varanasi without witnessing this ritual as unpleasant as it may sound.

 The Golden Temple (Vishwanath Temple)

-The Golden Temple is just a short walk from the burning ghat, not to be confused with the Sikh Temple in Amritsar, the Golden Temple of Varanasi is the Hindu equivalent of Mecca.
-There are entry gates all around often with huge queues of Hindus making their pilgrimage, do not join these queues.
-There is a separate queue for tourists near the burning ghat, ask any of the guards and they will direct you.
+The Golden Temple is just a short walk from the Burning Ghat, not to be confused with the Sikh Temple in Amritsar – the Golden Temple of Varanasi is the Hindu equivalent of Mecca.
+There are entry gates all around, often with huge queues of Hindus making their pilgrimage, but do not join these queues.
+There is a separate queue for tourists near the Burning Ghat, just ask any of the guards and they will direct you.
 Make sure you bring your passport and put your belongings in one of the lockers as entry will be declined otherwise.
-Once you enter the initial gate you may be asked if you follow the Hindu faith, if so just say yes to appease them.
-Once inside the second gate photography is not allowed and you must remove your shoes.
-The temple is very busy but the beauty of the golden spires shine from above.
-Most of the Hindus bring an offering of food and this has attracted monkeys to the temple, watching them bothering people passes the time whilst queueing.
-Overall it is an essential Varanasi experience although it is tiresome queueing in the heat.
+Once you enter the initial gate, you may be asked if you follow the Hindu faith, if so just say yes to appease them.
+Once inside the second gate, photography is not allowed and you must remove your shoes.
+The temple is very busy, but the beauty of the golden spires shines from above.
+Most of the Hindus bring an offering of food, and this has attracted monkeys to the temple.
+Watching them bothering people passes the time whilst queuing.
+Overall, it is an essential Varanasi experience although it includes some tiresome queuing in the heat.

 Kites on the Ganges

-Following the busy temple and harrowing experience of the burning ghat it may be time for something a little more cheerful.
-At around 4 or 5pm many of the locals fly paper kites over the Ganges from their rooftop terraces or balconies.
-It is a beautiful sight and a great opportunity for a photograph.
+Following the busy temple and harrowing experience of the Burning Ghat, it may be time for something a little more cheerful.
+At around 4 or 5pm, many of the locals fly paper kites over the Ganges from their rooftop terraces or balconies.
+It is a beautiful sight and a great opportunity for a photo.
 The best way to experience this is from a rooftop café as the sun sets over the city.

-Every evening there is a ceremony performed by monks over the Ganges, it is the biggest tourist draw of Varanasi.
-During this time hundreds of tourists and pilgrims will place flowers and candles in the river and pray for their loved ones, during busy times this is a truly remarkable sight and one to remember for a lifetime.
-If you are lucky enough to be in Varanasi around Diwali, the Hindu festival of light, it is guaranteed to be magical as the river becomes alight with candles.
+Every evening there is a ceremony performed by monks over the Ganges.
+It is the biggest tourist draw of Varanasi.
+During this time hundreds of tourists and pilgrims will place flowers and candles in the river and pray for their loved ones.
+During busy times this is a truly remarkable sight and one to remember for a lifetime.
+If you are lucky enough to be in Varanasi around Diwali, the Hindu festival of light, it is guaranteed to be absolutely magical as the river becomes alight with candles.

 Take an evening stroll across the Ghats

-The evening ceremony, although beautiful and spiritual, can be very crowded especially if watching from the main ghat.
+The evening ceremony, although beautiful and spiritual, can be very crowded. especially if you’re watching from the main Ghat.
 End the evening with a relaxing stroll across the Ghats taking in the different evening rituals and reflecting on a magical day in Varanasi.

 Pin for later!

-If you have any other prepositions for this One Day in Varanasi Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Varanasi Itinerary feel free to share it in the comments below!